 Spring & Fall Break

 JustLiving Farm offers Fall and Spring-Break opportunities.
 These farm stays are structured in conversation with organizers to provide students the chance to engage in service opportunities tied to land justice.
-A typical week has students working at the local homeless shelter, working a forge and forming needed tools or implements for the farm, caring for animals, and having daily conversations on how justice occurs at the intersection of these topics and their academic major or career.
+A typical week might have students working a forge and forming needed tools or implements for the farm, caring for animals, and having daily conversations on how justice occurs at the intersection of these topics and their academic major or career.
 Each student is encouraged to ask questions of themselves and their colleagues of what justice looks like at the intersection of their life ambition.
 Regardless of a major or career, e.g., Business, Biology, Physics, Accounting, there is a tie to land justice.

-Students currently have the choice of sleeping off-farm.
-Breakfast and supper meals are at the the location where they stay.
+Housing is about 20 minutes from the farm.
+Groups prepare their own meals at the the location where they stay.
 Meals are cooked in community and folk at the farm will help students explore their foods origin, preparation, and consumption.

 Learning and Serving